Features of Nxtwave Full Stack Development Course

 Frequently Asked Questions

-1. How long does it take to become a full-stack developer?
+1. How long does it typically take to complete a full-stack developer course?

 2. Do I need to learn both front-end and back-end to get hired?